 The success of our business depends, in part, on our ability to maintain and protect our proprietary technologies, information, processes, and know-how.
 We rely primarily on patent, trademark, copyright and trade secrets laws in the U.S. and similar laws in other countries, confidentiality agreements and procedures and other contractual arrangements to protect our technology.
-As of December 31, 2017, we had 84 issued U.S. patents, 37 issued non-U.S. patents, 83 patent applications pending for examination in the U.S., and 78 patent applications pending for examination in other countries, all of which are related to U.S. applications.
+As of December 31, 2018, SolarEdge had 102 issued U.S. patents, 45 issued non-U.S. patents, 85 patent applications pending for examination in the U.S. and 114 patent applications pending for examination in other countries, all of which are related to U.S. applications.
 A majority of our patents relate to DC power optimization and DC to AC conversion for alternative energy power systems, power system monitoring and control, and management systems.
 Our issued patents are scheduled to expire between 2024 and 2035.
+As of December 31, 2018, Kokam had 14 issued U.S. patents, 60 issued patents in Korea and additional 92 issued patents in other countries.
+Additionally, as of December 31, 2018, Kokam had 15 patent applications pending for examination worldwide.

 We continually assess opportunities to seek patent protection for those aspects of our technology, designs, and methodologies and processes that we believe provide significant competitive advantages.